 Is Your Brain Dehydrated?
 Here's How to Tell

 Do you ever feel mentally sluggish, forgetful, or irritable?
 Your brain might be dehydrated—literally shrinking due to a lack of water.
 Hydration is essential for optimal brain function, yet many people unknowingly suffer from dehydration, leading to brain fog, fatigue, headaches, and trouble focusing.
+Even your mindset and mood can shift drastically when your body and brain aren't properly hydrated, impacting daily performance.

 In this article, we’ll explore how dehydration impacts brain function, key warning signs to watch for, and science-backed strategies to keep your brain hydrated and performing at its best.